A coherent categorification of the based ring of the lowest two-sided cell: Introduction

 \subsection{Acknowledgements}

 The author thanks Alexander Braverman for introducing him to the notion of of singular support and its consequences for convolution, Dylan Butson and Kostya Tolmachov for many patient and helpful conversations about the basics of derived algebraic geometry and the coherent Hecke category, and Andy Ramirez-Cot\'{e} for a helpful discussion.
+The author thanks Roman Bezrukavnikov for pointing out an overreach in an earlier version of this paper.
 This research was supported by NSERC.